tjingsheng/tp/docs/UserGuide.md

 - you wish to remove a partner course that is no longer offered by the partner university.

 <box type="warning" icon=":exclamation:" >
-    Warning: You are unable to delete a partner course if it exists in a mapping.
+    <b>Warning:</b> You are unable to delete a partner course if it exists in a mapping.
 </box>

 **Format:** `partnercourse delete [university] [partnercode]`